-Thirty-six years ago the Jewish Community Center of Middlesex County was born and dedicated to serving the social, educational, cultural and physical needs of the Jewish and secular community.
-The JCC has had a strong, positive presence and impact upon the Edison, Metuchen, Woodbridge, Highland Park, Monroe Township and surrounding communities, as well as the entire Middlesex and now Monmouth County communities.
+Forty years ago the Jewish Community Center of Middlesex County opened and dedicated itself to serving the social, educational, cultural and physical needs of the Jewish and secular community.
+The JCC has had a strong, positive impact upon the Edison, Metuchen, Woodbridge, Highland Park, Monroe Township and surrounding communities, as well as the entire Middlesex and Monmouth County communities.

 Each member and participant has challenged the JCC to meet a special set of individual needs and interests.
 Our mission has continued to be grounded in a set of core principles derived from “Tikkun Olam”.
-The concept of “tikkun olam” or “Repairing The World” through social action is one of the traditional categories of “tzedakah” (charitable giving).
+The concept of “Tikkun Olam” or “Repairing The World” through social action is one of the traditional categories of “tzedakah”